Skip to main content

 Credit and residency

-Students in the College of Management Bachelor of Science major programs must complete a minimum of 20 credits in the Business Core Courses, Major Required Courses and Capstone (unless otherwise noted) at Metropolitan State.
+Students in the College of Business and Management Bachelor of Science major programs must complete a minimum of 20 credits in the Business Core Courses, Major Required Courses and Capstone (unless otherwise noted) at Metropolitan State.
 In addition, students must meet the residency requirement of at least 30 credits at Metropolitan State in order to graduate.

 Credit transfers